MegalithicBTC/BTCPayserver-LSPS1/README.md

 For CLN, users have the opportunity [to do battle](https://github.com/voltagecloud/zero-conf-cln) with various third-party plugins which might (or might not) allow them to successful open a zero-confirmation channel.

+[^2]: OK, not completely, actually.
+For one thing: We totally don't allow THE CLIENT to pay for his channel with an on-chain payment.
+If you care, ask us and we can explain why.